AuraFrizzati/Learn-Google-Cloud/README.md

-# Learn Google Cloud in 2025 🌥️
+# Learn Google Cloud 🌥️

 This repository is your ultimate guide to mastering Google Cloud in 2025!
 Whether you're new to cloud computing or an experienced professional, you'll find valuable resources, hands-on examples, and step-by-step guides to help you navigate and leverage the full potential of Google Cloud Platform (GCP).